guttih/gepper/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

-When thef bug occurred what environment where you using the **gepper** extension on?
+When the bug occurred what environment where you using the **gepper** extension on?
-#### Versions

- - gepper extension:
- - VS Code version: 1.?.?

 #### Operating system(s)